 That makes it easy to identify the subjects (“students,” “puppy”) and the verbs (“win,” “is”).

 Dependent clauses that separate the subject and verb have been crossed out here:

 that I bought has power steering and a sunroof.

 who are courteous sell the most tickets.

 That makes it easier to see the subjects (“car,” “representatives”) and the verbs (“has,” “sell”).
-And it makes it very easy to see that the subjects and verbs agree in number.
+And it makes it very easy to see that the subjects and verbs agree.

 Type the sentences below, correcting any errors in subject-verb agreement.

-(Note: If you identify prepositional phrases and dependent clauses, it is easier to find subjects and verbs because they never appear in prepositional phrases or dependent clauses.)
+(Note: If you identify prepositional phrases and dependent clauses first, it is easier to find subjects and verbs because they never appear in prepositional phrases or dependent clauses.)